g-pipp/iOtArmor/README.md

 <h3 align="center">IoTArmor</h3>

   <p align="center">
-    This project aims to scan a network that is composed of IoT devices in a simulated network.
+    This project aims to scan a network that is composed of IoT devices in a simulated network and will identify anomalies within the network.
 </div>